 The ever-increasing number of regulations put forth by legislative and administrative agencies, combined with the explosion of company-generated data, ensures that compliance is a challenge on par with climbing Mount Everest.
-A key element to maintaining compliance in today's business world is the creation of
+A key element to maintaining compliance in today's business world is the creation of data retention schedules, which guarantee companies maintain and track legal, regulatory and other proprietary data.

 The first thing you need to do is figure out -- based on the industry you're in and the business activities you do, then based on the legal jurisdictions you operate in -- what are the rules?